 *Be sure to see the recipe card below for the full ingredients list & instructions!*

 Step 1: Marinate the chicken.
 Mix mirin, soy sauce and sugar in a bowl, add the chicken thighs (ensuring you remove the fat first), and leave to marinade for 30 minutes or overnight.

 Step 2: Cook the chicken: Place a Dutch oven or frying pan on a medium-high heat and add oil.
 Add the chicken when the oil is hot and fry for a few minutes on each side until brown.
 Then pour in the marinade and leave to simmer until it reduces to a sticky glaze and the chicken is cooked through.

 Step 3: Make the tare: Add a little more oil to the pot and fry the garlic, scallions/spring onions and ginger for a minute or two until fragrant.
 Then stir in the miso paste, tahini, sesame oil, soy sauce, chili oil and sugar.

 Step 4: Make the broth: Pour on the chicken stock and leave to simmer on a low heat with the lid on for 10 minutes.
 Meanwhile, cook the noodles in a medium pot of boiling water according to packet instructions.

 - Wait to cook the noodles.
 Put them on a few minutes before you plan to assemble the ramen.

 - Don't salt the water like you would for pasta.
-The broth will provide the flavour you need.
+The broth will provide the flavor you need.

 - Don't cook the noodles in the broth.
-This shortcut might be tempting, but the starchiness of the noodles will alter the flavour of your broth.
+This shortcut might be tempting, but the starchiness of the noodles will alter the flavor of your broth.

 - Cook the noodles until they are still a little hard.
 They will cook a little more when you pour on the hot broth.